 In 1961, Nibbs pulled out all the stops, lending his skills to three separate cars including the #37 Chevy coupe “Jalopy” driven by Fred Bull and the #3 ’34 Ford stockcar wheeled by Bob Clarke.
 Having driven a few laps at various times, Nibbs decided to get behind the wheel full time in 1962 and built a 1934 Ford coupe.
-He did very well his first season, winning Western’s annual “Roy White Memorial” race and finishing 3rd in Island points standings behind Brian Willson and Gary Kershaw as well as being voted Grandview Bowl’s “Most Popular Driver” by Nanaimo racefans.
+He did very well his first season, winning Western’s annual “Roy White Memorial” race and finishing 3rd in Island points standings behind Brian Willson and Gary Kershaw as well as being voted Grandview Bowl’s Stockcar “Rookie of the Year” and also “Most Popular Driver”.

-1963 saw him sell his stockcar to Victoria’s Bill Boden and buy Jim Haslam’s #98 “Modified Sportsman” that Billy Foster had driven.
+1963 saw him sell his stockcar to Victoria’s Bill Boden and buy Jim Haslam’s #98 “Modified Sportsman” that Billy Foster had previously driven.
 In addition to the two Island tracks which were part of the “InterCity”circuit, Nibbs ran several races with CAMRA (Canadian American Modified Racing Association) and also ran at Portland’s ½ mile oval and the 5/8ths mile track at Monroe Washington’s “Evergreen Speedway”.
 Nibbs built a new car for the 1965 season, again competing in CAMRA and on the InterCity circuit and finished in 5th place in the modified points race.
-At season’s end, he decided to retire from racing.
+Following a multiple rollover in September at the 1st annual “Tony Slogar Memorial Race” in Nanaimo in which he suffered a broken arm, Nibbs decided to retire from active competition.